puppetlabs/puppet-specifications/language/calls.md

 <table>
 <tr><th>Note</th></tr>
 <tr><td>
-  The 3x runtime which deals with resource expression, resource defaults, resource overrides, and collections, have unspecified behavior wrt. default value expression evaluation scope - they may be able to access other parameters, but this is only by coincidence as the order of evaluation is unspecified and varies with Ruby runtime version.
+  The 3x runtime which deals with resource expression, resource defaults, resource overrides, and collections, has unspecified behavior with respect to default value expression evaluation scope - they may be able to access other parameters, but this is only by coincidence as the order of evaluation is unspecified and varies with Ruby runtime version.
 </td></tr>